-Welcome to the Common Effort Community
+Common Effort Community

-Common Effort Conference 2023
+The Common Effort Community

-The platform
+The Platform

 The Common Effort Community serves as a platform for organisations that share the vision of a comprehensive approach to improving stability, security and safety.
 The aim of the community is to foster a better understanding between development practitioners, diplomats, specialists from the public sector and the business community, experts from think tanks and the military.
 In line with the motto “Get to know each other before you need each other”.